 Ryan Castle, CEO of the Cape Cod & Islands Association of Realtors, said condominium bookings on Cape Cod are down approximately 10% to 15%, but argues it has more significant to do with the state’s new tax on brief-time period home rentals, which takes impact this summertime.

-“There are some concerns about sharks from site visitors, but it is really secondary to the brand new taxes,” he stated.
+“There are some concerns about sharks from site visitors, but it is secondary to the brand new taxes,” he stated.
 “It is a sticky label surprise.
 It’ll take time for the marketplace to adjust.”

 “It’s now not beyond the world of technology to make the seashores more secure,” she said.

-But Florida resident Bill Van Arsdale, who grew up at the Cape inside the 1960s, couldn’t see the common sense as he and his college-age daughter watched the waves crash on a more often than a not desolate segment of Longnook Beach.
+But Florida resident Bill Van Arsdale, who grew up at the Cape in the 1960s, couldn’t see the common sense as he and his college-age daughter watched the waves crash on a more often than a not desolate segment of Longnook Beach.